 To a large single serving bowl add half of all of your prepared ingredients.
 Artfully arrange in quadrants or mix together.
 Pour as much Green Goddess dressing as desired.
 Finish by garnishing with toasted pumpkin seeds.
 Add the remaining half of ingredients to a resealable container or mason jar for work the next day.
 Package dressing separately, enjoy!

-Servings: Each bowl serves 1 dinner + 1 lunch
+Servings: Each bowl makes 1 dinner + 1 lunch